 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-How can you access and seek correction of your personal information held by us, or exercise other rights under GDPR?
+How can you access and seek correct of your personal information held by us, or exercise other rights under GDPR?

-You may request access to, or seek correction of, your personal information that is held by The George Institute, or exercise other rights available under GDPR, by writing to the Privacy Officer:
+You may request access to, or seek correction of, your personal information that is held by The George Institute, or exercise other rights available to you under GDPR, by writing to the Privacy Officer:

 You can contact our representatives regarding matters pertaining to the GDPR or UK GDPR, as follows: